KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 			- Weapon in hand, got to kill someone?
 The master spy and the unleashed agent.
 Tragedy, Comedy or all the above?
 			- They are both telling the truth, its grey in the nitty gritty details and on paper but their motivations are pretty clear.
 				- We first have Daliah: Survival - end all be all.
 She's also a walking talking nuke, one that makes mistakes over and over and never knows which one will set her off
-				- Then we have Mark, him and I relate a little, if I hadn't died by Jackson Felwinter I would have continued to serve a sinister and evil leader, and I would have lived and died by my principles, even if they were just an extension of an evil master like Arangol
+				- Then we have Mark, him and I relate a little, if I hadn't died by Jackson Felwinter I would have continued to serve a power hungry neutral evil leader, and I would have lived and died by my principles, even if they were just an extension of an evil master like Arangol
-				- This is the tragedy, and someone's gonna play victim to the others good intentions.
+				- This is the tragedy, and someone's gonna play victim to the others intentions.
 Don't forget that when your standing over that orb and box
 					- You either let the nuke detonate somewhere away on her own terms, or you have a evil politician point the nuke at a specific target, which could also very well be the peacekeepers for revenge.
 And also, I am in your shoes, for every stupid decision you make, and I can't do anything about it.
 But As for who I trust and the choice considering what I just said, I don't have a fucking clue, that is for you to figure out.

 **Next objective and PONR**